rvnash/qmk_firmware/keyboards/rvnash/richkbd/readme.md

 ## Bootloader

 You can enter the bootloader by holding down the "BOOTSEL" button, them pressing and releasing the "RESET" button.
 Alternatively there are keys mapped to a bootloader reset, which are described later.

+## Building and Installing

+To build and install the software you will need to familiarize yourself with how to setup a QMK development environment.
+The documentation is excellent and you can find it all [here](https://docs.qmk.fm/#/).

+Once you get that working, you will need to clone [this repository and branch](https://github.com/rvnash/qmk_firmware/tree/rvnash_rp2040).

+You can compile and flash the default layout for this keyboard with this command.

+    qmk flash -kb rvnash/richkbd -km default

+Reach out with any questions, and good luck, and enjoy!